utkarsh-21st/attendence-face-recognition/README.md

 - A face-detection algorithm attempts to find a face in an image
 - Detected-face is then carried out to the face-recognition model which calculates an embedding for that face.
 - Eucledian distance is calculated between this embedding against all stored embeddings in database.
-- The minmum all distances is chosen if it also less than a certain threshold.
+- The minmum of all distances is chosen if it is also less than a certain threshold.

 **Face Detection** algorithm used here is MTCNN.
 **Face Recognition** algorithm used here is a  pre-trained model, keras version of [OpenFace](https://github.com/cmusatyalab/openface "OpenFace").